In This Article

 When a student launches a secure browser for an exam:

-Browser verifies system integrity (no virtual machines, screen sharing software)
+1. System Check: Browser verifies system integrity (no virtual machines, screen sharing software)

-Disables access to other applications, browser tabs, system utilities
+2. Environment Lockdown: Disables access to other applications, browser tabs, system utilities

-Blocks keyboard shortcuts and right-click menus
+3. Keyboard/Mouse Control: Blocks keyboard shortcuts and right-click menus

-Student accesses only the exam, nothing else
+4. Exam Loading: Student accesses only the exam, nothing else

-Detects attempts to break lockdown, auto-submits exam on violation
+5. Continuous Monitoring: Detects attempts to break lockdown, auto-submits exam on violation

-Exam must be submitted before browser unlocks
+6. Controlled Exit: The exam must be submitted before the browser unlocks

 What Secure Browsers Prevent